 Assessing company's governance practices is an integral part of the Management Company proprietary ESG Scoring methodology.
 Governance criteria (essentially located in the pillars Shareholders and Civil society) account for 30% to 40% of the ESG score, depending on a company's sector.
-Where the proprietary ESG scoring is not available, the ESG score from a single external data provider also considers governance practices.
+Where the proprietary ESG scoring is not available or the investee companies are domiciled outside of Europe, the ESG score from a single external data provider also considers governance practices.